 Finding out you are pregnant with twins is an exciting yet daunting time for any mommy-to-be.
-There are so many questions running through your head – what/when/how/should I’s?
-We asked the wonderful multiples specialists from Twin Love Concierge to give us the top 6 tips to focus on before the babies arrive so that you can be excited and not overwhelmed!
+So many questions are running through your head – what/when/how/should I?
+We asked the wonderful multiples specialists from Twin Love Concierge to give us the top six tips for expecting mothers of multiples to focus on before the babies arrive so you can be excited and not overwhelmed!

 1. Be Prepared By 28 Weeks, 30 Maximum

-That means having everything baby-related washed, all essential baby gear purchased, pediatrician selected, sleeping arrangements figured out and if you are having help; start dates in place.
-A 28-30 week deadline is especially important because so many twin moms are placed on bed rest or deliver early and by having everything prepared you will only have to focus on yourself and the babies once they arrive.
+That means having everything baby-related washed, all essential baby gear purchased, including the must-have products for twins, the pediatrician selected, sleeping arrangements figured out, and, if you will have help, their start dates in place.
+A 28- to 30-week deadline is especially important because many twin moms are placed on bed rest or deliver early.
+Having everything prepared means you only have to focus on yourself and the babies once they arrive.

-Have meals prepared for at least two weeks if possible.
-During those first few busy weeks home, one of the first things to go for mom and dad is a proper meal, however it is crucial that you have healthy meals to eat, especially for nursing moms.
-Friends and family who come visit ask them all to bring you something yummy and nutritious for dinner that night.
-A really helpful tool also is the meal train — www.mealtrain.com — it’s a great way for people to sign up to bring you meals.
-People add their names to a calendar so there is no overlapping, you can order delivery, which is great for family and friends who live far away but want to help, and you can be very specific about food allergies or drop off instructions.
-If you feel uncomfortable asking people to sign up have a friend do if for you!
+Have meals prepared for at least two weeks.
+During those first few busy weeks, a proper meal is one of the first things to go for Mom and Dad.
+However, you must have healthy meals to eat, especially for nursing moms.
+Before your babies arrive, prepare some postpartum freezer meals.
+Also, ask friends and family who visit to bring you something yummy and nutritious for dinner that night.
+A really helpful tool also is the meal train — www.mealtrain.com — an excellent way for people to sign up to bring you meals.
+People add their names to a calendar, so there is no overlapping.
+You can order delivery, which is perfect for family and friends who live far away but want to help.
+And you can be specific about food allergies or drop-off instructions.
+If you feel uncomfortable asking people to sign up, have a friend do it!

-It is so wonderful to see the excitement of people in your lives when you tell them you are expecting twins.
-However, your first few days home might feel overwhelming.
-It is absolutely appropriate to limit the number of people who visit at the hospital or at home.
-It takes energy to have people in your home and you just might not feel up to it in the beginning.
-If you are fortunate to have someone stay with you the first few weeks, moms, make sure if it someone with whom you feel 100% comfortable.
-You may be going through a lot both emotionally and physically and you don’t want to have to leave the room every time you need to feed the babies or ask a question about your body.
+Seeing people’s excitement when telling them you are expecting twins is wonderful.
+However, your first few days home after birth might feel overwhelming.
+Limiting the number of people who visit the hospital or home is appropriate.
+It takes energy to have people in your home; you might not feel up to it initially.
+If you are fortunate to have someone stay with you the first few weeks, moms, ensure it is someone you feel 100% comfortable with.
+You may be going through a lot emotionally and physically, and you don’t want to leave the room every time you need to feed the babies or ask a question about your body.

-It is crucial that you get the babies on the same schedule.
+It is crucial you get the babies on the same schedule.
 Always feed them and put them down for naps at the same time.
 If you are breastfeeding, work with a lactation consultant after you deliver to help you tandem feed.
 Even if you have days where you fall off the same feeding schedule, work to get them back on.
-So if one baby wakes to eat then wake their twin to eat too.
-Having them on the same schedule will be a lifesaver a few months down the road.
-It will make you day to day so much easier and allow some YOU time when they nap.
+So if one baby wakes to eat, wake their twin to eat, too.
+Having them on the same schedule will be a lifesaver a few months later.
+It will make your day-to-day so much easier and allow some YOU time when they nap.

 5. Ask For Help

-Taking care of a newborn is challenging, taking care of newborn twins makes you a super mama!
+Taking care of a newborn is challenging.
+Taking care of newborn twins makes you a super mama!
 If you have the opportunity, ask for and get help.
-Whether that be a nanny, a night nurse, a doula, friend or family member who is offering, an extra set of hands is only a positive when caring for twins.
-Join support groups for multiples, there are so many great ones on Facebook and throughout your local area.
-Reaching out to other parents of multiples, who are going through the same thing as you, is so beneficial and often a great comfort.
-And take a pre-natal expecting multiples class, they are always a great way to meet other parent expecting twins and learn some of the essentials of preparing for life with twins.
+Whether a nanny, a night nurse, a postpartum doula, a friend, or a family member, an extra set of hands is a positive when caring for twins.
+Join support groups for multiples.
+There are so many great ones on Facebook and throughout your local area.
+Reaching out to other parents of multiples going through the same thing as you is so beneficial and often a great comfort.
+And take a pre-natal expecting multiples class.
+They are always a great way to meet other parents expecting twins and learn some of the essentials of preparing for life with twins.

 6. Believe in Yourself